 Launder Bedding Weekly

 Allergens can easily attach themselves to bedding.
 Washing all bedding, including sheets, blankets, and pillowcases, weekly helps cut back on the allergens that are dealt with while sleeping at night.
-The best way to launder the bedding is to soak it in warm water with detergent then wash in warm water.
+The best way to launder the bedding is to soak it in warm water with detergent and then wash it in warm water.
 This helps rid the bedding of any allergies that might want to cling to it even after washing.

-Dusting frequently is imperative to help fight battle of ridding the home of allergens.
+Dusting frequently is imperative to help fight the battle of ridding the home of allergens.
 Dusting and vacuuming at least once if not more times a week helps ensure dust does not find a place in the home to stick around.